|Table of Reviews|

 One Winter Weekend – Hallmark – 2 hours and 0 minutes

 Relationship columnist Cara caught her boyfriend kissing another girl at the stroke of midnight at a New Year’s Eve Party.
 Now she has decided to take a break from dating.
-At first, her editor Diane is concerned because Cara pulled information from her own life to write the stories.
+At first, her editor, Diane, is concerned because Cara pulled information from her own life to write the stories.
 But she believes Cara’s relationship sabbatical could be used to their advantage.
 So when Megan (Cara’s friend and roommate) has a cancellation for a ski vacation, Diane urges Cara to go with Megan and have fun on her sabbatical.
-Jessie is trying to escape bad press by going to the mountains and keeping his head down so he can get away from media attention.
-He brought his friend Dr. Ben along to make sure he keeps his mind out of the office.
-When Cara and Megan arrive at their chalet, they see Jessie coming downstairs.
+Ben is trying to escape bad press by going to the mountains and keeping his head down so he can get away from media attention.
+He brought his friend Dr. Sean along to make sure he keeps his mind out of the office.
+When Cara and Megan arrive at their chalet, they see Ben coming downstairs.
 With one document check, they discover they only booked half the chalet.
 And with everything booked they have to stay together.
-With both holding secrets, Jessie and Cara are on a fast track to love but will they survive or crash and burn.
+With both holding secrets, Ben and Cara are on a fast track to love but will they survive or crash and burn.

 This follows the simple Hallmark format of annoyance to love with secrets in between.
 There is nothing special about this movie that makes it stand out.
 The subplot couple is a nice addition but they are the moral sounding board for the main couple.
 It does have some humorous moments but it’s not enough to save the movie.
 If you are a fan of this Hallmark format than watch.
 Otherwise, it can be skipped.